roycebranning/ideation/on/change.md

 #### Change

+##### From the Elos Mission:
+    "Progress, far from consisting in change, depends on retentiveness."

-From the Elos Manifesto:
+##### From the Elos Manifesto:
     "To improve the human condition is to change it.
 The desire to maintain its core aspects should guide this change."

-From the Elos Mission:
-    "Progress, far from consisting in change, depends on retentiveness."

 Examples of the need to change certain aspects of the human experience, which do not uniquely damage it: